 Peperomia likes bright light and only needs water when it dries out.
 Just use the fingertip test described above to determine when to give peperomia a drink.

 Plants like peperomia shouldn’t be alone.
-Find compatible houseplants that also appreciate bright light and regular watering in our list of small-space houseplants.
+Find compatible houseplants that also appreciate bright light and regular watering.

 Pilea peperomioides, the sharing plant, is Instagram’s houseplant darling.
 This plant has good looks, with perky green foliage on lanky stems, and good manners to boot.
 Easy propagation led to the name “the sharing plant.”
 Pilea grows “babies” that you can dig up and share with friends.
 Friends plant the babies in pots, place them on window sills and will soon have more plants to share.